Stassi Schroeder & Kristen Doute Are Ready To ‘Move Forward’ Following ‘Vanderpump Rules’ Racism Scandal

 Vanderpump Rules viewers know that Stassi and Kristen were estranged just before their firings took place as their friendship took a rocky turn over the past year.
 Their feud was a major storyline in what would be their final season on the Bravo reality show.

-But they seemed to be united when faced with the scandal that ultimately cost them their jobs.
+They seemed to be united when faced with the scandal that ultimately cost them their jobs.
 The two women released similar apologetic statements within minutes of one another on Instagram on Sunday night as they addressed their past behavior.

 Stassi wrote that she plans to take this time to “listen,” “learn,” and take accountability for her own privilege.
-And in her post, Kristen wrote that her privilege “blinded” her from reality as she put her former co-star in danger with reckless accusations.
+In her post, Kristen wrote that her privilege “blinded” her from reality as she put her former co-star in danger with reckless accusations.
 Both Vanderpump Rules veterans promised to “do better” going forward.

 Now it will be up to them to prove their sincerity.
 In comments to their statements — which were posted one day before they were fired by Bravo alongside Vanderpump Rules newcomers Max Boyens and Brett Caprioni — critics were not buying the duo’s apologies.
 Some felt their dismissal from the show was long overdue, and others accused them of just being sorry because they got “caught.”